 Role identity, judgment heuristicsAgent bodySystem prompt, cached per agent type

-Main-session-only context.claude/rules/Works for the human, not for subagents
+Main-session-only context.claude/rules/Works for the human; not for subagents

-2. Subagents in the SDK — Claude Code Docs — confirmed CLAUDE.md injection via settingSources, skills field is a list, subagents don’t inherit parent session skills
+2. Subagents in the SDK — Claude Code DocsCLAUDE.md injection via settingSources, the skills: field as a list, subagents do not inherit parent session skills.

-3. How Claude Code Builds a System Prompt — dbreunig.com — community analysis of system prompt architecture
+3. How Claude Code Builds a System Prompt — dbreunig.com — community analysis of system prompt architecture and layer ordering.

-4. Prompt caching — Anthropic API Docs — cache tiers, pricing, minimum thresholds
+4. Prompt caching — Anthropic API docs — cache tiers, pricing, TTL multipliers, minimum-prefix thresholds.
+Fetched 2026-04-14.